-A foreign entity is subject to withholding tax (also referred as WHT) when it bills a Chinese entity for the provided services.
-Generally, WHT is around 10 to 20 percent of the charged amount and is charged to the non-resident entities as a substitute to another tax that is paid by a resident enterprise for the similar transaction.
+A foreign entity is subject to withholding tax (also referred to as WHT) when it bills a Chinese entity for the provided services.
+Generally, WHT is around 10 to 20 percent of the charged amount and is charged to the non-resident entities as a substitute to another tax that is paid by a resident enterprise for a similar transaction.

-Double taxation treaty policy, however, offer relief to the non-Chinese entities by reducing the withholding tax amount to about 50 percent.
+Double taxation treaty policy, however, offers relief to the non-Chinese entities by reducing the withholding tax amount to about 50 percent.
 This provision is especially helpful for the multinational companies having affiliates in China.
 For instance, if a China-based affiliate uses any intellectual property belonging to an MNC then it will only have to pay around 10% of WHT instead of the original 20%, against the licensing fees of the used services.